Core Concepts

 Traffic is encrypted by default.
 The encryption stack:

-Every node has a persistent Ed25519 identity keypair stored at ~/.pilot/identity.key.
+Every node has a persistent Ed25519 identity keypair stored at ~/.pilot/identity.json.
 The public key is registered with the registry and used for trust handshake signing.

 NAT Traversal